'What's in a name? That which we call a rose by any other name would smell as sweet'.-William Shakespeare

 'But if I may inquire, what is the reason for this particular usage of a black rose, since it is synonymous with death?'
 Brunswick asked with intrigue.

-'Exactly Brunswick, the black rose is fairly known for its lethiferous connotation.
-The inducement may appear obvious Brunswick in its composition, but there are several intimations for the black rose.
+'Exactly!
+The black rose is fairly known for its lethiferous connotation.
+The inducement may appear obvious in its composition, but there are several intimations for the black rose.
 It can signify that we are dealing with a sophisticated murderer, who could be either a woman or a man in physiognomy, or a calculative murderer that is attempting to confound us voliently', I admitted.

 The telling sign of the black rose was perhaps an implicative indicator of the killer's scheme or tactic employed, and it was highly reminiscent of other noticeable cases that were haunting vestiges of the murderer's intention and presence.
 The question that was lingering in my mind was the association of the victims with the uninhibited murderer.